vichugi/project/README.md

 # project
 This is a demo git repo.
 <br>
-Author - Vishnu V Kumar
+Author - Vishnu V Kumar(Conscendo technologies)